Stedman Graham: Other publications

 Graham became a columnist for The Huffington Post in 2013.
 He contributed an article on personal identity to the College Board School Counseling Series in 2012.

 Personal life

+Graham told the Chicago Tribune in 1995 that he married immediately after college, and that his marriage had lasted six years.
+He has a daughter from that marriage.

 Graham was a tennis instructor at the Denver Country Club when he met Robin Robinson.
 She was a weekend news anchor on KMGH-TV at the time.
 They were in a relationship from 1982 to 1986.

 Graham has been the subject of much publicity since 1986, most notably through tabloid articles claiming to chronicle his ongoing relationship with Oprah Winfrey.
 Graham has been with Winfrey since 1986.

 He was conferred an honorary degree by Notre Dame de Namur University of Belmont, Calif., at the university's 167th Commencement ceremony on May 4, 2019.